 Over the years, I’ve discovered that most Americans—unlike people in Europe, Asia, Africa, and South America—shun fermented foods.
 They might occasionally toss a little sauerkraut on a hot dog or try a bite of kimchi at a Korean restaurant, but make these staples of their diet?
 No way.

 That’s too bad, because eating fermented foods is one of the most powerful ways to keep your gut healthy.
 Here’s a look at these remarkable super-foods, and why it’s smart to develop a taste for them.

 What are foods that ferment?

 Fermentation occurs when bacteria feed on the natural sugars in foods.
 In the process, they create natural preservatives, like lactic acid.
 The bacteria also partially “predigest” the foods, making their nutrients more available.

-In short, good gut bacteria help keep you slim, healthy, vibrant, attractive, and happy.
+In short, fermented food is good gut bacteria help keep you slim, healthy, vibrant, attractive, and happy.
 So you definitely don’t want to run short on them!